asib/dfenton.xyz/README.md

 Otherwise, Pages is setup with push-to-deploy, so there's really nothing that needs doing beyond that!

+Use a `[Skip CI]` prefix to tell Pages not to deploy a given commit.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.